propublica/sunlight-congress/source/legislators.md

 ### /legislators/locate

 Find members of Congress by a `latitude` and `longitude`, or a `zip` code.

-There is no support for operators, ordering, or partial responses.
+There is **no support** for further operators, ordering, or partial responses.
+All you can do is filter by location.

 At-large districts, which encompass an entire state, are assigned a district number of `0`.